-I don’t really go in for the analysis of dreams, though I did report the pitiless satirising of my naïve aspirations to insider status in Lisbon, and and my thwarted World Cup debut.
-Now I’m most grateful to a dream that I had the other night for reminding me of one of Mozart’s most magical vocal trios (cf. Mozart for winds, and genius).
+I don’t really go in for the analysis of dreams, though I did report on the pitiless satirising of my naïve aspirations to insider status in Lisbon, and and my thwarted World Cup debut.
+Now I’m most grateful to a dream that I had the other night for reminding me of one of Mozart’s most magical vocal trios (cf. Mozart for winds, and genius.

 Like many musos, I regularly have dreams where I find myself in a prestigious venue struggling to perform a challenging piece for which I’m totally unprepared, perhaps further unable to find how to get onto the stage, and equipped with the wrong instrument (as in this Larson cartoon; see also my football dream).

 In this case I can’t recall the context—I was involved somehow in the performance, but I don’t think I was singing; and I didn’t catch any lyrics.
 On waking up, it took me a while to realize that what I had heard in my sleep was Protegga il guisto cielo from the Act 1 finale of Don Giovanni—a piece that I hadn’t heard for many years.
 Though in my dream I distinctly heard it in E (!), it’s actually in B♭: